Rackspace CDN secure delivery options

 No matter what your secure certificate type, the following requirements apply to all customers delivering HTTPS traffic with the Rackspace CDN product.

 To serve encrypted traffic from the Akamai edge network to an origin over HTTPS, the origin (that is, the web server or load balancer) must have a secure certificate that was provisioned by an approved Certificate Authority (CA).

-Note: Server Name Indication (SNI) configurations on origin servers are not currently supported.
+Note: Server Name Indication (SNI) configurations on origin servers are supported.

 - AddTrust External CA Root

 - AffirmTrust Commercial

 - AffirmTrust Networking

 - DigiCert Assured ID Root CA